matus-chochlik/oglplus/etc/release/README.rst

 listed and described below.
 Generally the changes were made to fix errors in the initial design which became obvious in the past few years of use and development of OGLplus.
 Unfortunately some of these changes break the previous interfaces.
-Most of such cases are listed below together with porting instructions.
+Some of such cases are listed below together with porting instructions.

 Changes
 =======